What can you do about constipation in cats? How much do you know about it?

 You might notice that your pet hasn't used his litter tray for a few days, or only uses it once in a while, or not at all.
 In general, most cats 'go' once a day, or perhaps once every two days.

-Because cats are predominantly meat eaters and don't get a lot of fiber in their diets, their stools tend to be a lot more solid than human ones, so hard stools are not necessarily a sign of constipation in cats, as long as they're appearing every day or so.
+Because cats are predominantly meat eaters and don't get a lot of fiber in their diets, their stools tend to be a lot more solid than human ones, so hard stools aren't necessarily a sign of constipation in cats, as long as they're appearing every day or so.

-As well as an absence of feces, you might notice that your cat uses his litter tray to pass stools only once every few days, or struggles and strains when he does (even, sometimes, crying out) or that there is blood or mucus in the stools.
+As well as an absence of feces, you might notice that your cat uses his litter tray to pass stools only once every few days, or struggles and strains when he does (even, sometimes, crying out) or that there's blood or mucus in the stools.

 Other things you might notice are that your cat washes his bottom extensively and frequently, or that he scoots his rear end along the floor.

-A new cat in the house, a change in the location of a litter tray, dirty litter or a change in diet can cause stress, which in turn can stop your feline friends from using their litter trays, leading to constipation.
+A new cat in the house, a change in the location of a litter tray, dirty litter or a change in diet can cause stress, stopping your feline friends from using their litter trays, in turn leading to constipation.

 Constipation can be caused by obstructions in the bowel.